-All ACT score requirements in the catalog refer to the Enhanced ACT score.
+- All ACT score requirements in the catalog refer to the Enhanced ACT score. - ACT refers to the National ACT or the ACT Residual.
+ACT Residual scores are only valid at Co-Lin.

 CAREER PROGRAMS

 - 1. Application and transcript from all schools attended must be on file in the Admissions office. - Applicants who do not have a high school diploma or HSE must make acceptable scores on the ACCUPLACER test. - 3.
 Applicants must be of legal working age (18) upon completion of program. - 4.
 Applicants must meet specific requirements under the program description.